cdl-geneseo/geneseo-dictionary/D/Dirtbag.md

 # Dirtbag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dirtbag

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 NN: Unlikable person; &quot;What a dirtbag.
 He expected me to sleep with him just because he paid for dinner.&quot; F92 NN - No change.
 Brognano, D. McGiveron